Full Schedule Industry Track Schedule

 2:00 pm – 2:45 pm

-Featuring: Andy Neal, Anthony Po, Caitlin Campbell
+Featuring: Andy Neal (Creator), Anthony Po, Caitlin Campbell (Founder at Street Brew Coffee) and more

 Breakout moments can spark a following, but what keeps the lights on is everything that comes after.
 In a world where 15 minutes of fame now lasts closer to 15 seconds, how are creators translating virality into lasting connection and commercial viability?
 In this candid panel, creators share the strategies they’ve used to turn fleeting attention into long-term value.
 From cultivating loyal communities to launching revenue-generating ventures, they’ll unpack what it really takes to move beyond the spike — and how to avoid chasing momentum at the expense of sustainability.